On matrices in finite free position: Matrices in additive finite free position

 Then

 and

-We see that both $\chi_{A}(x) \addconv \chi_{B}(x)$ and $\chi_{A}(x) \addconv \chi_{B}(x)$ are monic polynomials with the same coefficient of $x$: negative the sum of the traces (in fact, this holds for any two $n \times n$ matrices, cf.\ Remark~\ref{rem:additiveFFP}).
-By comparing the free terms of both polynomials we get that $A$ and $B$ are in additive FFP if and only if
+We see that both $\chi_{A}(x) \addconv \chi_{B}(x)$ and $\chi_{A}(x) \addconv \chi_{B}(x)$ are monic polynomials with the same linear coefficient given by the negative sum of the traces (in fact, this holds for any two $n \times n$ matrices, cf.\ Remark~\ref{rem:additiveFFP}).
+Now FFP only depends on the constant terms and it follows that $A$ and $B$ are in additive FFP if and only if